Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Policy enforcement breaks in similar ways.
 If a supplier entity is fragmented, spend limits apply to each fragment independently, and consolidated exposure is invisible.
 An enterprise context layer, the shared semantic infrastructure that feeds analytics, retrieval, and agent behavior, needs resolved identities to function as a coherent world model.

 Identity resolution is where raw records become trustworthy entities.
-If you push this process outside the context layer into downstream consumers, each team builds its own resolution logic, and the enterprise ends up with competing, incompatible views of the same real-world objects.
+If this process is pushed outside the context layer into downstream consumers, each team builds its own resolution logic, and the enterprise ends up with competing, incompatible views of the same real-world objects.

 Identity resolution vs entity mastering